-Cortisol exerts its effect on target cells by binding to the cytosolic glucocorticoid receptor (GR) (Thornton 2001).
+Cortisol exerts its effect on target cells by binding to the cytosolic glucocorticoid receptor (GR) (Thornton, 2001).
 The cortisol-GR complex translocates into the nucleus, where it binds to responsive glucocorticoid elements and modifies gene expression (Stolte et al., 2006).
-As in mammals, both the GR and the mineralocorticoid receptor (MR) are capable of binding cortisol (Bridgham et al., 2006).
+As in mammals, both the GR and the mineralocorticoid receptor (MR) can bind cortisol (Bridgham et al., 2006).
 In contrast to mammals, fish have duplicate GR genes (GR1 and GR2) that are translated into functional proteins (Stolte et al., 2006).
 GR1 also exists in two variants: GR1a and GR1b (Ducouret et al., 1995; Stolte et al., 2008a).
-Thus, there are four receptors capable of binding cortisol in fish: GR1a, GR1b, GR2, and MR. However, their ability to induce activation of downstream genes is dependent on the cortisol concentration (Stolte et al., 2008b).
+Thus, there are four receptors capable of binding cortisol in fish: GR1a, GR1b, GR2, and MR. However, their ability to induce downstream gene activation depends on the cortisol concentration (Stolte et al., 2008b).
 CRF signal is mediated by at least two receptors (CRFR1 and CRFR2).
 CRFR1 has been reported to mediate HPI axis activation, whereas CRFR2 takes part in the expression of several behavioral and physiological reactions in response to stress (Backström and Winberg, 2013; Flik et al., 2006).
-Moreover, similar to mammals, 5-HT in teleosts affects hypothalamic CRF release, where the 5-HT receptor type 1A (5-HT1A) plays a central role in the regulation of the HPI axis (Dinan, 1996; Winberg et al., 1997; Höglund et al., 2001; Medeiros et al., 2010).
-In addition, the HPI axis is under feedback control by cortisol through MR and GR in the hypothalamus and the pituitary (Bury et al., 2003; Colombe et al., 2000; Sturm et al., 2005).
-Studies indicate interactions between HPI and limbic functions in the teleost telencephalon (Alderman and Bernier, 2007; Silva et al., 2015).
-Moreover, associations between telencephalic 5-HT and HPI-axis activity (Höglund et al., 2000, 2001; Øverli et al., 2005; Silva et al., 2015; Winberg et al., 1997; Winberg and Lepage, 1998) support similar involvement of this brain part in HPI-axis regulation, as observed in mammals (De Kloet et al., 2005).
+Moreover, similar to mammals, 5-HT in teleosts influences hypothalamic CRF release, where 5-HT receptor type 1A (5-HT1A) plays a central role in the regulation of the HPI axis (Dinan, 1996; Winberg et al., 1997; Höglund et al., 2001; Medeiros et al., 2010).
+Additionally, the HPI axis is under feedback control by cortisol through MR and GR in the hypothalamus and pituitary (Bury et al., 2003; Colombe et al., 2000; Sturm et al., 2005).
+Studies suggest interactions between HPI and limbic functions in the teleost telencephalon (Alderman and Bernier, 2007; Silva et al., 2015).
+Moreover, associations between telencephalic 5-HT and HPI-axis activities (Höglund et al., 2000, 2001; Øverli et al., 2005; Silva et al., 2015; Winberg et al., 1997; Winberg and Lepage, 1998) support similar involvement of this section of the brain in HPI-axis regulation, as observed in mammals (De Kloet et al., 2005).